freemind001/easy-switcher/README.md

 ## Usage
 Install, configure & run the daemon.
-Press Pause/Break to convert the last word you have entered.
-Press Shift+Pause/Break to convert the last entered phrase.
+Press Pause/Break to convert the last word you typed.
+Press Shift+Pause/Break to convert the whole phrase.

 ## How to build
 Easy Switcher is written in Pascal.
 It can be built with [fpc](https://www.freepascal.org/) or [Lazarus](https://www.lazarus-ide.org/).